Al Wakrah (municipality)

-Al Wakrah Municipality (also spelled Al Wakra Municipality; بلدية الوكرة Baladīyat al-Wakrah) is a municipality of Qatar located bordered by the municipalities of Doha and Al Rayyan.
+Al Wakrah Municipality (also spelled Al Wakra Municipality; بلدية الوكرة Baladīyat al-Wakrah) is a municipality of Qatar bordered by the municipalities of Doha and Al Rayyan.
 The municipal seat is Al Wakrah city.

 Etymology

-The municipality was named after the city of Al Wakrah, which derives its name from the Arabic word "wakar", which roughly translates to "bird's nest".
+The municipality was named after the city of Al Wakrah, which derives its name from the Arabic word wakar, which roughly translates to "bird nest".
 According to the Ministry of Municipality and Environment, this name was given in reference to a nearby hill which accommodated the nests of several birds.

 History

 On 17 July 1972, the creation of the municipalities of Ar Rayyan, Al Wakrah, Al Khawr and Thakhira, Al Shamal, and Umm Salal were issued.
 This law identified Al Wakrah Municipality as a legal district.
 The municipal board has a president and four members.
 The current president of the Municipal board is Mansour Ajran Al-Buainain.